joshrap67/LiteWeightApi/LiteWeightApiDocumentation/Markdown/InfoDescription.md

 ## Error Types

 Some methods return 400 responses.
 These 400 responses have explicitly defined codes that define the type of error that occurred, e.g. "UserNotFound".
-This can facilitate better error handling for the consumer of this API.
+They can facilitate better error handling for the consumer of this API.

 ## Push Notifications

 For some methods, successful execution will result in a push notification being sent.
 The push notification is sent via Firebase Cloud Messaging, and the recipient device token is determined from the context of the method.
-E.g. for Send Friend request the device token is that of the recipient of the friend request.
+E.g. for Send Friend request the target device token is that of the recipient of the friend request.